-Creatine is one of the most studied workout supplements.
-Studies show that it can increase muscle growth and increase energy levels especially when taken with an effective resistance training program .
+Studies show that creatine can increase muscle growth and increase energy levels, especially when taken with an effective resistance training program .

 The effects on the body muscles are undisputed, but I often get asked how much water do you need to drink with creatine.